Entanglement mediated by DC current induced nonreciprocal graphene plasmonics: Results

 Since it was shown that there is good control over concurrence (entanglement) as a function of angle, we can use this configuration to control entanglement (controlling which qubits are entangled by means of changing the polarity of the DC bias, i.e., the direction of the drift velocity).
-As seen in Fig. \ref{fig:entanglement control, vd=00003D-vF/2, subfigure}, for the graphene biased such that $v_{d}=\nicefrac{-v_{F}}{2}$, QB1 is entangled with QB2, however, QB1 is not entangled with QB3.
+As seen in Fig. \ref{fig:entanglement control, vd=00003D-vF/2, subfigure} (note that for the proposed system configuration only pairwise entanglement needs to be considered since coupling with the third qubit is so weak that we can assume it doesn\textquoteright t exist), for the graphene biased such that $v_{d}=\nicefrac{-v_{F}}{2}$, QB1 is entangled with QB2, however, QB1 is not entangled with QB3.
 Now, if the graphene is biased such that $v_{d}=\nicefrac{v_{F}}{2}$, as seen in Fig. \ref{fig:entanglement control, vd=00003DvF/2, subfigure}, then QB1 is not entangled with QB2, however, QB1 is entangled with QB3.